 Building Shadows and Adding Depth

-Once the first layer has dried completely, it's time to go in with a second layer.
-This time, I'm focusing on adding shadows to give the gemstone more dimension.
+Once the first layer has dried completely, it’s time to go in with a second layer.
+This time, they’re focusing on adding shadows to give the gemstone more dimension.

-I start by applying a wash of color a little bit away from the edges of the gemstone, leaving a small gap.
-Then, I blend it out into the middle of the gemstone, creating a soft gradient.
+They start by applying a wash of color a little bit away from the edges of the gemstone, leaving a small gap.
+Then, they blend it out into the middle of the gemstone, creating a soft gradient.

 Add the second layer